Rohit Bal: Career

 Rohit Bal started his career with his brother Rajiv Bal in New Delhi in 1986 at the Company Orchid Overseas Pvt .Ltd, and started his own first independent collection in 1990.

 Bal was also chosen by the Khadi Gram Udyog, the largest handloom textile operation in Panchkula, to work with them.

 Bal designed costumes for the popular Indian game show Kaun Banega Crorepati.

 Bal opened a flagship store in Delhi, as well as stores in Mumbai, Bangalore, Ahmedabad, Kolkata, and Chennai.
 Bal also ventured into designing jewellery.

 Bal is best known for having used lotus and peacock motifs.
 He frequently employed rich fabrics like velvet, brocade and his designs were elaborate and inspired by Indian grandeur and royalty.
 He also partnered with Biba Apparels to create Biba by Rohit Bal.

+In 2012, Rohit Bal participated in a fashion tribute to Taj Mahal, With Love from Taj conceieved by Photographer Pravin Talan in association with the Taj Mahotsav Committee and Uttar Pradesh Tourism.
+His couture was photographed inside the Taj Mahal.
+Contemporary coverage described it as a first -of-its-kind fashion project at the monument.

 Bal's international client base included Cindy Crawford, Pamela Anderson, and Uma Thurman among various Indian celebrities.
 He was also a brand ambassador for Omega watches.